JoeTheGreatCodes/Imagine-Performance/README.md

 ***Note when running on CMD (Command Prompt) to always run it so it doesnt close automatically to do this simply Press Windows key + R to open the Run window.
 Launch the command prompt by typing cmd /K then type command to run Imagine-Performance.***

+^this may also not work for some reason

 For Linux only users:
 - Fans RPM (Revolutions Per Minute)
 - Various computer temperatures